 Near the Jalori top, there is a Jalori Mata temple and a few small restaurants

-The pristine waters of Tirthan stream flowing down the valley are too tempting to stay away from.
+The pristine waters of Tirthan stream flowing down the valley are too tempting to stay away.
 If you happen to visit Jibhi anytime except monsoon season, do try your hand at angling.
 The waters here are famous for rainbow trout and brown trout.

 Rainbow trouts are in abundance, but you still need a fair amount of patience and a good angler with you to land at a catch.
-You would also need a license for fly-fishing which can be obtained at INR 100 per day from local authorities.
-Most of the home-stay owners arrange for the fishing license and equipment for their guests.
+You would also need a license for fly-fishing, which you can obtain at INR 100 per day from local authorities.
+Most of the homestay owners arrange for the fishing license and equipment for their guests.
 Acquiring the basics will not be a problem here.

 The entire Tirthan river and its tributaries are government curated waters for angling.
-To develop this into a fishing stream, Himachal government has taken some special measures which include keeping dams and hydropower projects away from the stream.
-The stream is also supplemented each year by fresh broods of trout to preserve the biodiversity.
+To develop this into a fishing stream, the Himachal government has taken some special measures, which include keeping dams and hydropower projects away from the stream.
+The stream is also supplemented each year by fresh broods of trout to preserve biodiversity.

-Yet unspoiled settlement of Jibhi is located in Banjar valley of Himachal Pradesh.
-It is located on the Manali to Shimla route that goes through Jalori Pass, 8 km away from main Banjar valley (also known as sometimes referred to as Tirthan valley).
+Yet the unspoiled settlement of Jibhi is located in Banjar valley of Himachal Pradesh.
+It is located on the Manali to Shimla route that goes through Jalori Pass, 8 km away from main Banjar Valley (also known as sometimes referred to as Tirthan valley).

 Weather in Jibhi remains very pleasant all around the year with the summer temperatures hovering around 24-degree Celsius.
-Due to the presence of the Tirthan river, the cool breeze is almost always present and you will always feel music in the air and lots of greenery around you add to that nice feeling.
+Due to the presence of the Tirthan river, the cool breeze is almost always present, and you will always feel the music in the air, and lots of greenery around you add to that nice feeling.

 When visiting Jibhi in winters, the minimum temperature may fall below the freezing point and hence, you can expect snowfall during winter.
 The weather in Jibhi and around gets dry in peak winter months.
 Snowfall is expected in January – February months and you can always go for snow at Jalori Pass.